 For small businesses with limited budgets, a well-planned Performance Marketing strategy can be advantageous.
 It allows them to focus on specific actions that lead to conversions or sales, ensuring efficient use of resources and maximising the return on investment.

-The suitability of Performance Marketing versus Digital Marketing can vary across industries.
+This may change based on the type of industry.
 Performance Marketing tends to excel in industries with clear conversion goals, such as e-commerce and lead generation.
 Digital Marketing is more versatile and adaptable across a wide range of industries, including service-oriented businesses and brand-driven sectors.

 3. Can I use Performance Marketing for branding purposes?